DanPortwine/Nutella-Addict/README.md

 # Nutella Addict

+Files:

+The .zip file contains an .exe version of the game as well as some starter maps.
+If you just want to play the game then download and extract this file then run the .exe.
+The .py file can be run if you have python installed as well as the required modules: random, time, os, winsound, colorama, smtplib, email.mime.multipart and email.mime.text.

 !
 USE THE NUMPAD ON YOUR KEYBOARD FOR THE BEST EXPEREIENCE !

 Note: This game uses a command line interface (not a GUI).
 This has severely limited the possibilities for this project.